 The Major Advising Pages (MAPs) serve several different audiences.
 Although the first of those listed here is the primary audience, try to keep the others in mind also as you develop your major advising sheets.

-- Program sponsors.
-Program affiliates (Arcadia, IFSA Butler, CIEE, HECUA, IES, and so on) not only find useful the exercise of screening their offerings discipline by discipline to help us construct the MAPs, but they also find the ultimate product useful both for promoting and for fine-tuning their programs.
+Program affiliates (Arcadia, IFSA, CIEE, HECUA, IES, and so on) not only find useful the exercise of screening their offerings discipline by discipline to help us construct the MAPs, but they also find the ultimate product useful both for promoting and for fine-tuning their programs.
 Similarly, Learning Abroad Center program teams can use the pages to tweak existing programs to serve better the needs of particular disciplines or to identify gaps where we might wish to consider developing a new program.